Steve Doocy: Personal life

-Doocy is married to Kathy Doocy (née Gerrity), a former model and TV sports reporter who starred in a TV commercial for the Chatty Cathy doll.
+Doocy married Kathy Gerrity, a former model and TV sports reporter who starred in a TV commercial for the Chatty Cathy doll.
 The couple have three adult children: Mary, Sally and Peter Doocy.
 Peter serves as a Fox News Senior White House Correspondent, a role he shares with Jacqui Heinrich.

 Doocy lives in Florida.
 Kathy Doocy is a cancer survivor.
 They have two grandchildren, a granddaughter named Bridget Blake Doocy born on February 1, 2023, and a grandson named George Jack Doocy born on April 16, 2025, the children of Peter Doocy and Hillary Vaughn.

 Doocy is Roman Catholic and serves as a lector in his church.

 Doocy was named Distinguished Kansan of the Year by the Native Sons and Daughters of Kansas in 2014.